Textualize/textual/docs/blog/posts/be-the-keymaster.md

 I think there's a call to be made here too: have you built anything to help speed up how you work with Textual, or just make the development experience "just so"?
-If so, do let is know, and come yell about it on the [`#show-and-tell` channel](https://discord.com/channels/1026214085173461072/1033752599112994867) in [our Discord server](https://discord.gg/Enf6Z3qhVr).
+If so, do let us know, and come yell about it on the [`#show-and-tell` channel](https://discord.com/channels/1026214085173461072/1033752599112994867) in [our Discord server](https://discord.gg/Enf6Z3qhVr).